liu599/MyBlog-API/README.md

 ## Storage

+Currently I use mysql database.

+Plan to use no-sql database for comments.

 Still working on for the whole functionality.

-Currently only finish the post and user
+Currently only finish the post and user modules.

 ![Storage](./concept/concept_20171113.png)